 Pure Bronze Meditation Sound BowlSEE ON AMAZON

 One thing I like about this bowl is that the sound resonates for at least a minute.
 This is a lot longer than some of the cheaper bowls and might make a difference to you in the long run.
+The bowl is extremely responsive and plays equally beautifully either gonged or rimmed.

 Hand Hammered Tibetan Singing BowlSEE ON AMAZON